earthly/website/blog/_posts/2021-10-05-dev-tool-time.md

 ---
-title: "I was on Dev Tool Time and it was fun"
+title: "I Was on Dev Tool Time and It Was Fun"
 categories:
   - News
 author: Adam